 A virtual meeting with a small group to discuss nature informed practice and application of content and goals, once per month.

-In addition to the mentorship elements, the 3-month online program will include a self-directed learning module.
+In addition to the mentorship elements, the 3-month, online ecotherapy training program and certification through the Center of Nature Informed Therapy will include a self-directed learning module.
 This module will consist of training videos, select reading materials and consequent assignments.
 You will receive all materials for this module at the end of the intensive.
 Those materials are delivered asynchronously where participants can learn on their own schedule (self-paced learning).